 Hazard mitigation planning is a foundational step in assessing potential risks and establishing strategies and programs to prepare for and protect against potential natural hazards as well as coordinate emergency response efforts.
 Currently, Minturn relies on the Eagle County Hazard Mitigation Plan, which was most recently updated in 2018.
 As natural hazard risks increase over time due to climate change, the Town may want to consider developing its own, more focused Hazard Mitigation Plan.
-Additional resiliency and hazard preparedness recommendations in the following section of this chapter focus on partnerships, data sharing and monitoring, and strategic land use and development regulation tools to reduce risk impacts of wildfires - including forest fuels and wildland urban-interface (WUI) management, and fire-resistant building codes, landscaping, and development pattern regulations.
-In future planning and monitoring efforts, the Town should collaborate with relevant partners, including the Colorado Department of Wildlife, on stewardship efforts that support Minturn's mountain ecosystem, including vegetation management and habitat parameters.
+Additional resiliency and hazard preparedness recommendations in the following section of this Chapter focus on partnerships, data sharing and monitoring, and strategic land use and development regulation tools to reduce risk impacts of wildfires - including forest fuels and wildland urban-interface (WUI) management, and fire-resistant building codes, landscaping, and development pattern regulations.